 Hawkins Futura Nonstick anodized Tawa was the heaviest among the nonstick Tawas we tested.
-It had a 4.8mm thickness and the 28-inch variant weighted 1.05 Kg.
-Most other options have just 2.5mm thickness.
+It had a 4.8mm thickness and the 28-inch variant weighed 1.05 Kg.
+Most other options have just a 2.5mm thickness.

 Heavier Tawas are better as they offer better heat retention, resulting in deeper browning and crispier Dosas.
 The thicker base also means it is slower to heat up.
 On a high flame, it takes around 3 minutes to breach 260 degrees Celsius, while the Prestige and Pigeon nonstick Tawas with 2.5 mm thickness took just 1 minute 40 seconds.
 So, with Hawkins, you needn’t worry much about overheating the pan.
 (Nonstick pans when overheated above 260C emits carcinogenic fumes.)

 The design is intelligent and the handles are designed in such a way that it is easy to use.
 The Tawa is slightly concave in shape.
-Hawkins use a German manufactured nonstick coating on a hard-anodized base.
+Hawkins uses a German-manufactured nonstick coating on a hard-anodized base.
 So even if in case the coating peels off, you needn’t worry about aluminium leaching into your food.